jnggerg/Prediction-creator-gui-tool/README.md

 ## 🧩 Overview

 This tool gives you a **simple, local interface** to start, end, and manage Twitch Predictions efficiently.
-It’s built on [**Tauri**](https://v2.tauri.app/) for minimal performance impact — perfect for streamers who need to keep their system running smoothly.
+It’s built on [**Tauri**](https://v2.tauri.app/) for minimal performance impact, you will see no change in performance even while streaming.

 > ⚠️ **Note:** Everything in this app is **100% local**.
 > You’ll need to use your **own Twitch API credentials** (setup explained below).